 b) - buying a Battery Tender Quick Disconnect Plug with USB

 c) - run a USB cable for your phone from under your seat, around your gas tank and to the GPS mount.

-NOTE: the USB adapter may slowly draw power, so you need to disconnect it and/or plug in your battery tender with not riding for a week or more.External Battery Power Backup (optional)
+NOTE: the USB adapter may slowly draw power, so you need to disconnect it and plug in your battery tender with not riding for a week or more.External Battery Power Backup (optional)

-We recommend either a solar charger or an external battery in case your phone battery drains faster than expected or the connection to your motorcycle battery stops working.
-Just about any $20 external battery will work.
-Solar chargers have a bigger quality spread as we detail in our solar charger review.5)Tracks to Follow
+We recommend an battery portable charger in case your phone battery drains faster than expected or the connection to your motorcycle battery stops working.
+Just about any $20 external battery will work.5)Tracks to Follow

 Checklist for before each ride